Frank Glennon (Life & Pensions) Limited

 (a).
 Advice in relation to the nature of life assurance policies, investment products and pensions and which of these policies, products or

 (b).
-Identifying and selecting a suitable Insurer through fair analysis of the market on the basis of a sufficiently large number of
+Identifying and selecting a suitable Product producer through fair analysis of the market on the basis of a sufficiently large number of

-(f).
-Advice and assistance in processing claims against Insurers under insurance policies, investment products and pensions
+(e).
+Advice and assistance in processing claims against Product producers under insurance policies, investment products and pensions

 4. Ethical Business Practice

 4.1.
 We do not tolerate unethical behaviour either in our own activities or in those with whom we seek to do business.
 We will comply with all

 5. Written Communications

 5.1.
 You acknowledge that, to the extent permitted by applicable law, we may communicate with you in respect of your policy, investment